astronomersiva/lego/README.md

 the URL of nepal.md will be `site.com/nepal` if this option is `true`.
 By default(`false`), the URL of this post would be `site.com/travel/nepal`.
 This option will be overridden if the post's front-matter has a `url` field.
+* `inlineSource`: If this option is set as `true`, assets in tags that contain the `inline` attribute will be inlined.
+You can also pass options supported by [inline-source](https://www.npmjs.com/package/inline-source#usage).
 * `server`: Options for the development server.
 Refer [live-server](https://github.com/tapio/live-server/#usage-from-node).
 * `server.ssl`: If this option is set as `true`, lego will start an HTTPS development server using a self-signed certificate.
 Please note that self-signed certificates might not be accepted